HashLDash/Photon/CODING_GUIDELINES.md

 # Please, consider using the following when contributing

 - Variables, functions should use camel case, starting with lower-case
-- Classes should be camel case, starting with upper-case
+- Classes should be pascal case, starting with upper-case
 - Global variables should be all upper-case

 # Naming conventions